Trump orders more Iran sanctions as Saudi displays attack evidence

 A U.S. official told Reuters the strikes originated in southwestern Iran.
 Three officials said they involved cruise missiles and drones, indicating a higher degree of complexity and sophistication than initially thought.

-The officials did not provide evidence or explain what U.S. intelligence they were using for evaluating the attack, which cut 5% of global production.
+The officials did not provide evidence or explain what U.S. intelligence they were using for evaluating the attack.

 Saudi Arabia said on Tuesday the 5.7 million barrels per day of output lost would be fully restored by the end of the month.

-Oil prices fell after the Saudi reassurances, having surged more than 20% at one point on Monday - the biggest intra-day jump since the 1990-91 Gulf War.
-[O/R]
+Oil prices fell after the Saudi reassurances, having made the biggest intra-day jump since the 1990-91 Gulf crisis.

 Saudi Arabia’s finance minister told Reuters the attack had no impact on revenues and Aramco was continuing to supply markets without interruption.